cgeisser/writing/2017-12-21-advent/haunted-graveyards.md

 # Preventing the haunting in the first place
 Ideally your systems never get into this state.
-Rebuild and deploy code often, even if not much has changed.
+- Rebuild and deploy code often, even if not much has changed.
-Ensure every component has an owner.
-Build robust logging and [observability](https://honeycomb.io/blog/2017/11/best-practices-for-observability/) into everything so you can refer to data rather than lore.
+- Ensure every component has an owner.
+- Build robust logging and [observability](https://honeycomb.io/blog/2017/11/best-practices-for-observability/)
+into everything so you can refer to data rather than lore.
+- Treat technology and platform migrations as real projects, and don't declare them _done_ until all the old components are gone.

 Happy Solstice everyone!